-We offer solutions for next-generation centralized, distributed and virtualized architectures for cable broadband, fixed-line broadband and wireless networks.
-Our innovative solutions enable customers to cost-effectively and dynamically increase network speed, add bandwidth capacity and new services for consumers and enterprises, reduce network complexity and reduce operating and capital expenditures.
-Our solutions include a suite of software-centric infrastructure solutions that allow cable service providers to deliver voice, video and data services over a single platform at multi-gigabit speeds.
+We offer converged solutions for next-generation centralized, distributed and virtualized architectures for cable broadband, fixed-line broadband and wireless networks.
+Our innovative products enable customers to cost-effectively and dynamically increase network speed, add bandwidth capacity and new services for consumers and enterprises, reduce network complexity and reduce operating and capital expenditures.

 We focus our development efforts on innovation and being the first to market with new products at each generational shift in network technology.
-For example, we pioneered the use of a software-centric approach to leverage the programmability of field programmable gate arrays, or FPGAs, and general purpose processors for use in the cable industry.
+For example, we pioneered the use of a software-centric approach to leverage the programmability of field programmable gate arrays, or FPGAs, and general-purpose processors for use in the cable industry.
 In addition, we believe we were the first to provide each of the following to our customers: a solution enabling cable service providers to deliver Internet Protocol, or IP, voice, digital video and data over a single port; a solution enabling cable service providers to deliver multi-gigabit speeds to their subscribers; and a remote node solution to enable distributed broadband cable access at gigabit speeds.
+With our recently launched wireless products, including our ApexTM Strand and Small Cell Management System, our mobile edge computing (MEC) solution, and our AxyomTM Small Cell Core, we believe that we are ahead of the market in enabling mobile network service providers to deliver increased bandwidth and new services to their subscribers.

-We have created a software-centric, multi-service portfolio that enables a broad range of core and access network functions for fixed and wireless networks.
+We have created a software-centric, multi-service portfolio based on our Axyom software which enables a broad range of core and access network functions for fixed and wireless networks.
 These networks share a common set of core and access network functions that enable network services such as subscriber management, session management, transport security and radio frequency, or RF, management.
-Our Axyom software architecture allows each of these network functions to be provided and controlled by a distinct segment of software, which can be integrated or combined together in a building block-style fashion with the segments of software responsible for each other network function.
-This allows us to offer network architectures that can be efficiently tailored to meet each customer's specific requirements, both as they exist at the time of initial implementation and as they evolve over time.
-While we initially focused on providing solutions for cable service providers due to our founders' experience in the cable industry, the commonalities between fixed and wireless network architectures have allowed us to expand our solutions into the wireless market as cable service providers have increasingly sought to add wireless capabilities to their service offerings.
+Our Axyom software architecture allows each of these network functions to be provided and controlled, integrated or combined together, in a building block-style fashion with the segments of software responsible for each other network function.
+This allows us to offer network architectures that can be efficiently and rapidly tailored to meet each customer's specific requirements, both as they exist at the time of initial implementation and as they evolve over time.
+While we initially focused on providing solutions for cable service providers due to our founders' experience in the cable industry, the commonalities between new fixed and wireless network architectures have allowed us to leverage our existing Axyom software and to expand our solutions into the wireless and fixed communications markets.

 We offer a scalable solution that can meet the evolving bandwidth needs of our customers and their subscribers.
 Our first installation in a service provider's network frequently involves deploying our broadband products in only a portion of the provider's network and with only a fraction of the capacity of our products enabled at the time of initial installation.
 Over time, our customers have generally expanded the use of our solutions to other areas of their networks to increase network capacity.
-Capacity expansions are accomplished either by deploying additional systems or line cards, or by our remote enablement of additional channels through the use of software.
-Sales of additional line cards and software-based capacity expansions generate higher gross margins than our initial hardware-based deployments.
+Capacity expansions are accomplished either by deploying additional systems, line cards, or the sale of additional channels through the use of software.
+Sales of software-based capacity expansions generate higher gross margins than hardware-based deployments.